bslew/antabTr/readme.md

 antabTr.py ea065btr.log
 ```

-Any preprocessing of the log files that were necessary before should also be
+Any pre-processing of the log files that were necessary before should also be
 done with `antabTr.py` program

 ## Plotting .awpkl files